 Common names used were from Little (1953).
 Each species, or species group is assigned a code number.
 Unused code numbers are added to accommodate other species not listed below.
 The new code number is marked with an asterisk on the data sheet, and the species name recorded in the notes when used the first time on a plot.

-The ingrowth was measured in 1993 and again in 1997.
+The ingrowth was measured in 1993, 1997 and 2002.